-With extensive knowledge of western medicine and a strong background in scientific research, Audrey Greenfield, M.D., brings a unique perspective to Shellie Goldstein Associates.
+With extensive knowledge of western medicine and a strong background in scientific research, Audrey Greenfield, M.D., brings a unique perspective to Shellie Goldstein Acupuncture.
 Audrey believes that eastern and western systems of medicine are not mutually exclusive, and have theoretical foundations which are entirely compatible.
 The fundamental differences are in the approaches to health and healing.

 After graduating from Carnegie Mellon University in Pittsburgh, Audrey came to New York and spent her 20s building a career in advertising.
 In search of more personally meaningful endeavors, she made a radical change in professional direction to pursue science and medicine.
 She worked in the Laboratory of Molecular and Cellular Neuroscience at the Rockefeller University under the direction of Paul Greengard, Nobel Laureate for Physiology and Medicine, where she published in peer-reviewed journals, including Proceedings of the National Academy of Sciences.
 Audrey left the lab to attend medical school, and continued her involvement in research with an elective in Neuroimmunology at the Feinstein Institute for Medical Research.
 Fascinated by the mind-body connection and the interconnectedness of the various physiological systems, including neurological, immunological, etc., Audrey became increasingly interested in eastern medicine.